brianxin97/Geometric-Structural-Knowledge-Graph-Foundation-Model/README.md

 </details>

 TSV / CSV files are supported by setting a delimiter (eg,  `delimiter = "\t"`) in the class definition.
-After adding your own dataset, you can immediately run 0-shot inference or fine-tuning of any ultra-attention checkpoint.
+After adding your own dataset, you can immediately run 0-shot inference or fine-tuning of any GAMMA checkpoint.